 Unfortunately, when you’re an entrepreneur/CEO of our own business, it means that you have to deal with the dry, boring paperwork that comes across the desk.
 But who better than yourself to set the solid foundation for the growth of your business to stand on?
 So.
 Today’s topic we’re touching base on is: insurance!
 As well as keeping up to date with the latest insurance industry news, there are a few other things you can do to make sure your business is appropriately insured.
 Let’s get through this thoroughly and quickly so you can get back to daydreaming of your yacht and exotic miniature horse farm.

 Get Limited Liability Business Insurance

 Owning a business can put you in scary situations, especially when unforeseen accidents happen.
 A team member or customer becomes physically injured during the job, property damage ensues, or even psychological injuries can turn out to be an ugly lawsuit against your business.
 Safeguard your livelihood and get Limited Liability Business Insurance.
 Liability Insurance can help cover costs of medical expenses, attorney/court fees, and other damages that your business may be legally responsible for.
-Speak to an insurance agent first and see what customizable option plans there are that best suits your business.
+Speak to a business insurance agent first and see what customizable option plans there are that best suits your business.
 If you already have a policy in place – check this right off your to-do list!
 But also be aware of when your coverage expires.

 Have workers?
 Get Workers Comp.